 The amount the IMF has readily available for new (non-concessional) lending is indicated by its forward commitment capacity (FCC).
 This is determined by its usable resources—including unused amounts under loan and note purchase agreements and amounts available under the IMF’s two standing multilateral borrowing arrangements (see below)— plus projected loan repayments over the subsequent twelve months, less the resources that have already been committed under existing lending arrangements, less a prudential balance.

 In April 2010, the Executive Board adopted a proposal for an expanded and more flexible NAB, by which the NAB was expanded to SDR 367.5 billion, with the addition of 13 new participating countries, including a number of emerging market countries who made significant contributions to this large expansion.
 The expanded NAB came into effect on March 11, 2011 and was activated shortly afterwards.
-The expanded NAB has been activated six times for the maximum period of six months and for the full amount, with the most recent activation starting on October 1, 2013.
+The expanded NAB has been activated seven times for the maximum period of six months and for the full amount, with the most recent activation starting on April 1, 2014.

 Since the onset of the global crisis, the IMF has signed a number of bilateral loan and note purchase agreements to supplement its quota resources.
 The first round of bilateral borrowing took place in 2009–10.
 The use of 2009–10 bilateral borrowing has been discontinued since April 1, 2013 and the remaining undrawn balances under pre-NAB commitments are financed with quota resources.